 Excel VBA DatePart Function

-The syntax of the VBA DatePart function is given below:
+The syntax of the DatePart function is given below:

-Interval: The data to be passed in interval argument is string type which means this argument can contain any valid values in it.
+- Interval: The data to be passed in an interval argument is a string type, which means this argument can contain any valid values in it.
 The interval may be of year, month, quarter, day, week, hour, minute, second.

 Use the NLS API setting